Philogy/philogy.github.io/_drafts/2023-01-30-defi-accounting-for-noobs.md

 > **Disclaimer**
 >
 > While it should be common sense, just in case someone doesn't understand this: you **should not** blindly listen to a post on
-> the internet on how do pay your taxes, do accounting or even trade for that matter.
+> the internet on how to pay your taxes, do accounting, or even trade for that matter.
 Doing any of
 > those actions wrong may result in you harming your finances and/or becoming legally liable if you
 > e.g. misstate your income on tax forms.
-I'm neither a professional accountant, tax advisor or
+I'm neither a professional accountant, tax advisor nor
 > lawyer.
-The content of this post is meant to be educational and should not be considered as
+The content of this post is meant to be educational and should not be considered
 > professional advice of any kind.
 If you intend to apply anything from this post do so at your own
 > risk and consult a professional as this post almost definitely contains errors and oversimplifications.
 {: .prompt-warning}